-It might have taken 5 minutes if we’d explained or modeled how to do it, but instead our students struggled to make their pulleys work for about 20 minutes.
-From the corner of the room we heard cheering.
+It might have taken 5 minutes if we’d explained or modelled how to do it, but instead, our students struggled to make their pulleys work for about 20 minutes.
+From the corner of the room, we heard cheering.
 One group made a pulley by tying the yarn to the doorknob and stringing it through the handle of the water bottle.
 Another group saw this and decided to improve on the pulley by including one of the spools.
-Another student asked if the way a pulley is pulled changes it’s name and then looked it up online.
+Another student asked if the way a pulley is pulled changes its name and then looked it up online.
 Two students from the first group went to another group that was struggling to help.
 The resulting pulley was an improvement on the first pulley.
-At the end of half an hour every student had made a pulley and could explain how it worked.
+At the end of half an hour, every student had made a pulley and could explain how it worked.

 Wasn’t that the whole point?

-Exploration is not exploration if you direct students how to explore.
+Exploration is not exploration if you direct students on how to explore.

 Thirty minutes of play is a pretty small price to pay, but it doesn’t happen in a vacuum.
-The environment you as the teacher creates is the way your students will respond and learn.
+The environment you, as the teacher, creates is the way your students will respond and learn.
 Students need to feel it is safe to play.
 It is safe to explore.
 It is safe to take risks and try things out.
-It is safe to share your learning.
+They need to know it is safe to share their learning.
 It is safe to make lots of mistakes.
 It is safe to ask for help.

 That takes time.